Dental plans explained

 You can typically expect to be covered for two examinations and two oral hygiene visits with X-rays per year.
-Because you are paying the dentist directly on a monthly basis, there is no standardised cost and price can differ widely between individual practices.
+Because you're paying the dentist directly on a monthly basis, there's no standardised cost and price can differ widely between individual practices.

 These usually offer unlimited treatment including examination, hygienist, X-rays, fillings, crowns, bridge, root canal and extraction.